 The series is executive produced by Five All's Douglas Banker, Jonathan Chinn and Simon Chinn of Lightbox, Eugene “Big U” Henley, Jimmy Chriss, Malcolm Spellman, and Rashidi Natara Harper.

-"Untold" is Five All's fourth documentary project announced.
+"Untold" is Five All's latest documentary project to be announced.
 At ESPN, a "30 for 30" documentary about Dennis Rodman will premiere this fall, with a "30 for 30" docuseries about Lance Armstrong to follow in 2020.
-Also this fall, "Dream: Birth of the Modern Athlete," about the Dream Team, will premiere on BET and Amazon.
 Several other doc projects, as yet unannounced, are also currently in production.